dotnet/docs/docs/framework/wpf/advanced/xaml-overview-wpf.md

 ## What's Next
  This topic provides a basic introduction to XAML syntax concepts and terminology as it applies to WPF.
 For more information about the terms used here, see [XAML Syntax In Detail](../../../../docs/framework/wpf/advanced/xaml-syntax-in-detail.md).

- If you have not already done this, try the exercises in the tutorial topic [Walkthrough: My First WPF Desktop Application](../../../../docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md).
+ If you have not already done this, try the exercises in the tutorial topic [Walkthrough: My first WPF desktop application](../../../../docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md).
 When you create the markup-centric application described by the tutorial, the exercise will help reinforce many of the concepts described in this topic.

  [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] uses a particular application model that is based on the <xref:System.Windows.Application> class.
 For details, see [Application Management Overview](../../../../docs/framework/wpf/app-development/application-management-overview.md).